dobroslav-atanasov/Sportify/README.md

 # Sportify
-Sportify is app for sport events.
+SPORTify is a web application for sports events around the world.